prwitt/azure-demos/kubernetes/README.md

 replicationcontroller "web-controller" created
 ```

+**Note:** The Web Replication Controller utilizes a docker image called prenato/myjsapp that is available in my public repository on [Docker Hub](https://hub.docker.com/r/prenato/myjsapp/).

 * And finnaly, the Web Service that will expose external access to the web service:

 ``` console